survivejs/webpack-book/manuscript/building/03_bundle_splitting.md

 T> Tobias Koppers discusses [aggressive merging in detail at the official blog of webpack](https://medium.com/webpack/webpack-http-2-7083ec3f3ce6).

+T> [webpack-cascade-optimizer-plugin](https://www.npmjs.com/package/webpack-cascade-optimizer-plugin) provides an approach of distributing code along output files in a smart order.
+The plugin allows you to get the benefits of bundle splitting without splitting.

 ## Chunk types in webpack

 In the example above, you used different types of webpack chunks.
 Webpack treats chunks in three types: